nuscarrick/ryan-laravel-livewire-test/README.md

 ```

-It is used for the purpose of demo site for Laravel and livewire
+It is used for the purpose of demo site for Laravel and Livewire

 # Precondition
 - Composer v2